-For unofficial transcripts, current students can login to their Student Information System (SIS) account.
+For unofficial transcripts, current students can login to their Student Information System (SIS) (http://sis.ccsnh.edu/) account.
 Unofficial transcripts are not available for students without an active SIS account and they are advised to request a transcript as instructed above.